-The Deviator was one of the best fleece jackets when it came to the ease of movement category.
-The fleece material has 16% spandex in it and a lot of stretch, so we never felt constricted in the range of motion in the arms and shoulders.
+The Deviator is one of the best fleece jackets when it comes to the ease of movement category.
+The fleece material has 16% spandex in it and a lot of stretch, and we never felt constricted in the arms and shoulders.

 The one quibble we have for this jacket is that it feels slightly short in the torso to us.
 The Patagonia R1 extends a little longer than this one and wears better under a climbing harness or a backpack's hip belt.
 When a jacket is too short, it can ride up and under a hip belt or harness, which starts to get uncomfortable and can impede your ease of movement.
 If you have a short torso yourself, you may appreciate the length on this one though.